History of Jacksonville Water Taxi in Timeline

 Jacksonville Water Taxi

-The Jacksonville Water Taxi, established in 1987, is a water taxi service operating in Downtown Jacksonville, Florida.
-It transports passengers across the St. Johns River, connecting the Northbank and Southbank via stops along the Riverwalks.
-In 2024, the taxi service transported 424,800 people, which averages to about 1,200 passengers daily as of the second quarter of 2025.
+The Jacksonville Water Taxi, established in 1987, is a water taxi service operating in Jacksonville, Florida.
+It transports passengers across the St. Johns River, connecting the Northbank and Southbank areas of Downtown Jacksonville via stops along the Riverwalks.
+As of the fourth quarter of 2025, the water taxi system had a ridership of 413,600, averaging around 1,700 passengers per day.

 1987: Establishment of Jacksonville Water Taxi

-In 1987, the Jacksonville Water Taxi, also known as Jacksonville River Taxi, was established as a water taxi service in Jacksonville, Florida.
+In 1987, the Jacksonville Water Taxi, also known as the Jacksonville River Taxi, was established as a water taxi service in Jacksonville, Florida, to ferry passengers across the St. Johns River between the Northbank and Southbank of Downtown Jacksonville.

-In 1987, water taxi service began in Downtown Jacksonville with the opening of the Jacksonville Landing.
+Water taxi service in Downtown Jacksonville started in 1987, coinciding with the opening of the Jacksonville Landing, a shopping and entertainment center on the riverfront.

-In 2002, the City of Jacksonville adopted new regulations governing the Jacksonville Water Taxi, awarding a contract to a single operator.
+In 2002, the City of Jacksonville implemented new regulations for the Jacksonville Water Taxi, awarding a contract to a single operator to ensure a consistent route and schedule.

-In 2014, the Jacksonville Water Taxi experienced a stoppage of service due to the City of Jacksonville's failure to renew the operator's contract.
+In 2014, the Jacksonville Water Taxi experienced a temporary service stoppage due to the City of Jacksonville's failure to renew the operator's contract and unsuccessful attempts to purchase and operate boats.

-In April 2015, the city of Jacksonville negotiated a new contract with Lakeshore Marine for the Jacksonville Water Taxi service.
+In April 2015, the City of Jacksonville negotiated a new contract with Lakeshore Marine to operate the Jacksonville Water Taxi service.

-In October 2015, Lakeshore Marine operated four boats for the Jacksonville River Taxi, with varying seating capacities.
+As of October 2015, Lakeshore Marine was operating four boats for the Jacksonville River Taxi, including two boats with a seating capacity of 100, one with 60 seats, and one with 50 seats.

 2025: Jacksonville Water Taxi Ridership